mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

+Update 1.11:

+Feb 10, 2020: New 'home-made' sprite sheets and animations have been added.
+As well, the Fungi.cs and FungiPieces.cs classes have been modified.

 Update 1.10.2:

 Feb 9, 2020: Delete the MovementController.cs and the PlayerMovementController.cs classes, as I had combined I had incorporated the code from these classes into the PlayerController.cs class.
 Updated some of the existing classes.